Krustkalni Nature Reserve: Flora

-Forest vegetation region
+Forest vegetation

-The variety of microclimatic conditions and landforms determines a wide range of plant communities and vegetation classifications.
-The most common phytocenoses of Krustkalni are pine and spruce forests, which alternate with small-leaved forests, small meadows, overgrown arable land and swamps of various types.
-The reserve belongs to the Baltic-Belarusian sub-province of the Northern European taiga province of the Eurasian taiga of Holarctic realm, so the zonal types of forests for it are complex spruce and deciduous spruce.
-It is these forests that occupy the highest areas of relief, while less fertile lands are overgrown with oak forest, aspen and birch and green mosses (Pleurozium schreberi, Hylocomium splendens) and Dicranum polysetum, Pteridium aquilinum, European blueberry (Vaccinium myrtillus).
+The variety of microclimatic conditions and landforms determine a wide range of plant communities and vegetation classifications.
+The most common plant communities of Krustkalni are pine and spruce forests, which alternate with small-leaved forests, small meadows, overgrown farmland and swamps of various types.
+The reserve belongs to the Baltic-Belarusian sub-province of the Northern European taiga province of the Eurasian taiga of the Holarctic realm, so the zonal types of forests for it are complex and deciduous spruce.
+It is these forests that occupy the highest altitude areas, while lower areas are populated with oak forest, aspen and birch, and green mosses (Pleurozium schreberi, Hylocomium splendens and Dicranum polysetum), Pteridium aquilinum, and bilberry (Vaccinium myrtillus).
 On the slopes of hills, on fertile soils grow spruce forests with Oxalis acetosella cover.
-Extremely rare are oak forest with green moss cover.
-In the former clearcutting areas, instead of primeval forest, new forest has been formed from Alnus incana (grey alder), where in the undergrowth there are many Small leaved lime (Tilia cordata), Prunus padus (hackberry), Sorbus aucuparia (rowan), Ribes nigrum (blackcurrant).
-The grass cover of alders is dominated by Urtica dioica (common nettle), which forms high and dense thickets.
-Instead, pine forests seem light because they grow on dry sandy soils, which are not to the liking of most forest grasses.
-For this reason, the lower tier of vegetation here is formed by cranberry bushes with admixtures of Melampyrum pratense and rare Chimaphila umbellata.
+Extremely rare are oak forests with green moss cover.
+In former clearcutting areas, instead of primeval forest, a new forest has formed from grey alder (Alnus incana), and in the undergrowth there are many small-leaved lime (Tilia cordata), hagberry (Prunus padus), rowan (Sorbus aucuparia), and blackcurrant (Ribes nigrum) plants.
+The grass cover of alders is dominated by common nettle (Urtica dioica), which forms tall and dense thickets.
+In contrast, the pine forests appear light because they grow on dry sandy soils, which are not suitable for most forest grasses.
+Instead, the lower layer of vegetation is formed by cranberry bushes with admixtures of Melampyrum pratense and rarely Chimaphila umbellata.
 On the tops of the hills, this cover changes to a thicket of blueberries or a mixture of cladonia lichens (Cetraria islandica) from Ericaceae.